c3sr/pangolin/README.md

 Get started at [include/pangolin/sparse].

 ### Buffers and Queues
-* Double Buffer: `/double_buffer.hpp` a fixed-size single-producer/single-consumer double buffer
+* Double Buffer: `double_buffer.hpp` a fixed-size single-producer/single-consumer double buffer
 * Bounded BUffer: `bounded_buffer.hpp` a fixed-size blocking multi-producer multi-consumer ring buffer

 ### System Topology Exploration
 Built on top of `numa` and `nvidia-ml`, query the system topology to discover which GPUs, CPUs, and NUMA regions are associated.